 7-Zip [64] 16.02 : Copyright (c) 1999-2016 Igor Pavlov : 2016-05-21 Usage: 7z <command> [<switches>...] <archive_name> [<file_names>...]

-The p7zip package provides 7z and 7za commands that work identically to the official 7-Zip for standard operations.
+The p7zip-full package provides 7z and 7za commands that work identically to the official 7-Zip commands for standard archive operations.

 If you need the latest version or want 7-Zip without root access, download the official binary directly from the 7-Zip GitHub releases page.
 This is also the simplest way to get RAR/RAR5 extraction on Debian 12.
-The upstream tarball includes the 7zz binary (and 7zzs), always uses the 7zz name, and includes RAR/RAR5 extraction.
-Because this method bypasses APT, you update it by downloading a newer release.
+The upstream tarball includes the 7zz binary (and 7zzs), always uses the 7zz command, and supports RAR/RAR5 extraction regardless of Debian version.

 sudo apt install ca-certificates curl wget xz-utils